 In summary, it was an awesome and relaxing way to get around.
-I highly recommend Hop On Banff.
+If you are looking for a unique and easy way to tour Banff National Park, I highly recommend Hop On Banff.
 If you are interested in joining them this summer, you should book your tickets now as tickets are limited each day.

 What Will it Cost?